pybricks/pybricks.github.io/learn/sensors/combining-values-with-logic.md

 caption="This program waits on any of three sensors to be triggered.
 Then it decides what to do by going over the sensor conditions separately.
-If neither button is pressed, it must have been the distance measurement that made the Wait Until stop.
+If neither button is pressed, it must have been the distance measurement that made the Wait Until block stop.
 We should still be at a fair distance to a wall so we'll just turn around without reversing first. " %}

 # Waiting in parallel